jcavera/subjective_time/data/README.md

 | t_style    | bold            | The font style to use for writing displayed messages.
 | t_color    | #4f4            | The font color to use for writing displayed messages in night mode.

+# File format for the strings.txt file

+This is unused by the python code but used in the (future) C code.
+It's simply a list of 64 byte (62 characters plus cr and nl) strings that can be grabbed by line number rather than having to reside in a header file or be embedded in the code and take up space in main memory.

 # File format for the attrib.txt file

 The attribution file is special in that it is completely unused by the code.
 Rather, the attribution file